 Germans have always loved opera – and one glance at any German opera house is a testament to that!
 If you’re a classical music lover, Germany’s opera houses are almost impossible to miss.
 With a proud and rich opera tradition, the country boasts over 80 opera houses (the most in the world).

 Germany has given the world of music many renowned classical composers, including George Frideric Handel, Ludwig van Beethoven, Wilhelm Richard Wagner, and Johann Sebastian Bach.
-You will get to enjoy their incredible work in different opera houses throughout Germany.
+You will enjoy their incredible work in different opera houses throughout Germany.

-Some of the famous opera houses in Germany are the Margravial Opera House, Semper Opera House, Komische Oper, Theater des Westens, and National Theatre Munich.
+Some famous opera houses in Germany are the Margravial Opera House, Semper Opera House, Komische Oper, Theater des Westens, and National Theatre Munich.

-If you’re mad about music, know that many German churches and cathedrals also host excellent classical concerts.
+Many German churches and cathedrals also host excellent classical concerts if you’re mad about music.
 The Leipzig Bach Festival is one great example.

 However, the most prominent festivals with varied musical offerings are the Bonn Beethoven Festival, the Heidelberg Festival, and the Schleswig-Holstein Music Festival.